 Skip to contents

 This function is inspired by thematic::thematic_on().
 It modifies base R graphics, lattice, and ggplot colors and fonts to match a user-specified Bootstrap theme (using _brand.yml) features.
-It also further modifies the appearance of plot axes and legends (see examples).
+It also modifies the appearance of plot axes and legends (see examples).

 Usage